- Dr Vaughn Pinxit

 Vaughn continues to unit coordinate, lecture and tutor students at QUT in Interaction Design, applying learning and teaching initiatives, and participating in QUT’s Ars Electronica Futurelab Academy.
 Vaughn is currently an owner builder with his wife, exploring and applying his research field and ethos to the new design of their Off-grid living home.

 - DXB501 Tangible Media: Unit coordinating, delivering lectures and tutorials.
 This third-year unit provides students with the opportunity to apply interactive design skills and knowledge to create prototype outcomes.
 These outcomes include wearable technology, touch sensing interaction and other forms of tangible electronic media projects; Arduino’s are used in this unit to fulfill the unit assessments.
-This unit provides opportunity to collaborate with industry partners.
+This unit provides opportunity to collaborate with industry partners – DeepBlue experimental orchestra, Queensland Choir, Tjupurru, and Digi Youth Arts for the Queensland Music Festival in 2019.

-- DXB301 Interface Design: Unit coordinating, delivering lectures and tutorials.
-This second-year unit aligns with an industry partner to create user interface design prototypes to assist solving micro-solutions for a complex scenario with observational research in the field undertaken by the students.
+- DXB301 User Interface Design: Unit coordinating, delivering lectures and tutorials.
+This second-year unit aligns with an industry partner the Queensland Art Gallery, to create user interface design prototypes to assist solving micro-solutions for a complex scenario with observational research in the field undertaken by the students.

 - DXB201 Visual Interactions: Unit coordinating, delivering lectures and tutorials.
-This first-year unit introduces students to the knowledges and principles of effective web design.
+This first-year unit introduces students to the knowledge and principles of effective web design protoyping.
 Students create a narrative based website using industry prototyping tools (no HTML or CSS is used in this unit) to fulfill various selections of briefs that include industry collaboration with QUT Counselling Services.

 - DXB501 Tangible Media, 2017.
 Unit coordinating, delivering lectures and tutorials.